 - Rinse and soak basmati rice in enough water.
 Set aside.

-- Soak saffron in 2 tbsp of warm milk, stir and set aside.
+- Soak saffron in 2 tablespoon of warm milk, stir and set aside.

 - Now shred large pieces of chicken into bite-size pieces and combine nicely in the curry.
 Discard the bones.